Follow these guidelines as you build and submit your portfolio:

 - If you submit work that makes use of photographs, published images, and/or other artists’ works, you must show substantial and significant development beyond duplication.
 This may be demonstrated through manipulation of the formal qualities, design, and/or concept of the original work.

-- Each portfolio exam must be unique; do not submit the same work (or details of the work) in more than one portfolio exam.
+- Work submitted for the Sustained Investigation section of your portfolio may also be submitted for the Selected Works section, but it doesn’t have to be.
+Keep in mind that each portfolio section has specific criteria.
+Each portfolio exam must be unique; do not submit the same work (or details of the work) in more than one portfolio exam.

 - Label all images, including dimensions and media.
-(If you want to include a title or other text, add it after the media.)
+If you want to include a title or other text, add it after the media.
+Images should not be named with a title larger than 100 characters and should not have special characters.